flemay/3musketeers/content/docs/docker.md

 .PHONY: dbStart
 ```

-## Image without make
+## Image without Make

 One of the [patterns][] is to call Make from Compose.
 If you want to follow this pattern and your image does not have `make`, here are some solutions to address that.

 ### Use a different image

 Often image publishers offer different versions of the application/product.
 For instance [golang][golang] has an image based on `alpine` which does not have `make`.
-It also has an image based on `stretch` which has `make`.
+It also has an image based on `stretch` which does.

 ```bash
 $ docker run --rm golang:alpine make